Cherreads

 Morning in Caldonia did not announce itself gently.

-Hordes of students rushed towards the academy.
+Hordes of students rushed towards the orientation ceremony of a prestigious academy.
 Among them was Enark.

 He wore his uniform neatly.
-Bandages on his right arm with another against his cheek where the blade cut him.
-His eyes--no longer hidden behind a black blindfold--were shielded by circular shades, blue like the ocean.
+Bandages covered his right arm yet no scar lay beneath it, with another against his cheek where the blade cut him.
+His eyes, no longer hidden behind a black blindfold, were shielded by circular shades, blue like the ocean.

 He stood there like a ghost amid the crowd, as if time had slowed down.